fluencelabs/sqlite/Readme.md

 ## Future plans

-We are working on supporting of subset of WASI syscalls to allow interaction with hard disk in a deterministic way.
+We are working on supporting of subset of WASI syscalls and interface types support for more convinient parameter passing scheme.